 4. No inquiry shall be made prior to employment regarding the applicant’s race, color, religion, gender, military status, national origin, ancestry, age, or disability, except as necessary to gather equal employment opportunity or other statistics that, when compiled, will not identify any specific individual.
 Disclosure of this information by the employee is a voluntary action on the applicant’s part.

-5. It is the policy of the City to comply fully with all federal, state, and local nondiscrimination laws.
+5. It is the policy of the Health Department to comply fully with all federal, state, and local nondiscrimination laws.

-6. City employees shall not discriminate against any other employee or anyone requiring services from the City because of that individual’s race, color, gender, age, religion, familial status, disability, military status, national origin, ancestry, or marital status.
+6. Health Department employees shall not discriminate against any other employee or anyone requiring services from the Health Department because of that individual’s race, color, gender, age, religion, familial status, disability, military status, national origin, ancestry, or marital status.

-7. Posters shall be displayed in locations throughout the City offices in such a manner as to be easily readable from a wheelchair.
+7. Posters shall be displayed in locations throughout the Health Department offices in such a manner as to be easily readable from a wheelchair.

-8. It is the policy of the City of Galion to provide courteous and efficient service.
-In that regard, the City shall make every reasonable effort to accommodate persons with disabilities, as well as those persons with language and literacy barriers.
+8. It is the policy of the Health Department to provide courteous and efficient service.
+In that regard, the Health Department shall make every reasonable effort to accommodate persons with disabilities, as well as those persons with language and literacy barriers.

 B. PROCEDURE

-Complaints, comments, or questions regarding the City’s compliance with nondiscrimination laws should be filed in accordance with the Discrimination Complaint Procedure contained in Section 2.04 of this manual.
+Complaints, comments, or questions regarding the Health Department’s compliance with nondiscrimination laws should be filed in accordance with the Discrimination Complaint Procedure contained in Section 2.04 of this manual.

 AMERICANS WITH DISABILITIES ACT SECTION 2.02